UCB-Bootcamp/wine-and-dine/README.md

+### Overview
-Wine and Dine is an application built to help users pair wine with food, or food with wine.
-Wine and Dine also offers alternative beer and cocktails options for users who would like a beverage other than wine.
+Wine and Dine is an application built to help users pair wine with food.
+Wine and Dine also offers alternative cocktail options for users who would like a beverage other than wine.

+### Features
 When a user selects a wine, they are given a list of recipes that would pair with their selected wine.

-We also allow users to select a food item, and display a several wine options that would pair with their selected food item.
+A user can also hit a "Surprise Me!" button to be given a random wine and food pairing suggestion.

-Users can like selected wines or recipes and have the option of viewing their liked items to revisit at a later time.
+Users can view previously selected wines to revisit at a later time in their history page.

+If a user feels like a cocktail instead of wine, they can select the cocktail button where they are given cocktail suggestions and a list of ingredients.

+### Technology
-The application itself is built using HTML, CSS and Javascript.
-It also uses Materialize as a UI Framework, and used icons from Material.io.
+The application itself is built using HTML, CSS and Javascript as core languages.
+It utilizes JQuery, and Materialize as a UI Framework.
+It uses icons from Material.io.
+It uses APIs from Unsplash, Spoonacular and the Cocktail DB.
 It's deployed using Github Pages.

 The deployed application can be found [here](https://ucb-bootcamp.github.io/wine-and-dine/).